Our ambition: creating systemic change

 We know that there is no single solution to tackling climate change.
 The changes we make as individuals are important, but they also need to be supported by changes in how businesses work and in how governments make and implement policy.
 EcoCore was founded in 2021 as a Community Interest Company with the ambition of creating systemic change at every level.

-Our pioneering policy of universal carbon credits is a ground-breaking system for ensuring every individual and organisation plays their part, whether locally, nationally or globally.
+Our pioneering policy of a carbon currency based on carbon allowances is a ground-breaking system for ensuring every individual and organisation plays their part, whether locally, nationally or globally.

 How we work

 We are entirely dependent on our small team of volunteers to progress our work, from exploring how the approaches we are proposing can best be implemented, to influencing government policy.

 We receive no statutory funding, and depend on the generosity of our donors to support out work.
 You can donate here Patreon